JungleComputing/javagat/doc/vomsReadme.txt

-vomsUserCert - path to the user certificate vomsUserKey - path to the user (private key) vomsPassword - password to be used to decrypt the private key vomsLifetime - the desired proxy lifetime in seconds vomsHostDN - the distinguished name of the VOMS host (e.g. /DC=cz/DC=cesnet-ca/O=CESNET/CN=skurut19.cesnet.cz) vomsServerURL - the URL of the voms server, without protocol (e.g. skurut19.cesnet.cz) vomsServerPort - the port on which to connect to the voms server
+vomsUserCert - path to the user certificate vomsUserKey - path to the user (private key) vomsPassword - password to be used to decrypt the private key vomsLifetime - (optional) the desired proxy lifetime in seconds.
+If not set, set to standard value (3600) vomsHostDN - the distinguished name of the VOMS host (e.g. /DC=cz/DC=cesnet-ca/O=CESNET/CN=skurut19.cesnet.cz) vomsServerURL - the URL of the voms server, without protocol (e.g. skurut19.cesnet.cz) vomsServerPort - the port on which to connect to the voms server